Engine Rebuild

 Engine Rebuild - Cont.

 The lower end inspection showed severe bearing wear on the crankshaft, with loose metal fragments present, making replacement necessary.
-A rebuilt crankshaft was sourced and installed along with new seals and bearings.
+As a result, a rebuilt crankshaft was installed along with new seals and bearings.

 Reinstallation and Alignment

-After reassembly with proper torque specs, thread locker, and lubrication, the engine was ready to go back in.
+After reassembly with proper torque specs, thread locker, and lubrication, the engine was ready for reinstallation.
 Positioning was critical to ensure proper alignment between the crankshaft and drivetrain.
-Shims were used beneath the engine mounts, and a dial gauge confirmed coupling alignment by measuring shaft runout.
-Once secured, new fuel lines, exhaust connections, and a temporary raw water supply were installed making the engine now ready for initial startup
+Shims were used beneath the engine mounts, and a dial gauge confirmed coupling alignment by measuring shaft eccentricity.
+Once secured, new fuel lines, exhaust connections, and a temporary raw water supply were installed making the engine ready for startup

 Outcome